-10 tips for coping with the hard stuff
+10 coping strategies for dealing with the hard stuff

 1. Talk to someone

-Share your worries with a trusted friend, family member or health professional.
+Coping with the hard stuff doesn’t have to be done on your own.
+Share your worries with a trusted friend or family member.
 It could take pressure off your shoulders, and they just might have some advice that you’ll find useful.
 It can be hard to open up, but we’ve got you covered.
 Try our five steps to talking to someone you trust.

 2. Get journalling